Navigation shortcuts in the Mobile Apps

 - If you want to keep a record of the songs you added, you can leave Settings > General Settings > Save Quick Added Songs turned on.
 Then when you leave the set list view, the songs you added will be saved to the set list in the positions you added them.
 If you turn off Save Quick Added Songs, then your set list will revert to its original songs when you leave the set list view.

 Song Edit Button

 The set list view is also the best place to work from while rehearsing, but you will often need to make edits to your songs during a rehearsal.
 In that case, there's no need to leave the set list view and navigate to the Repertoire > Songs page.
-Instead, you can click the song edit button in the bottom toolbar to open the song edit page in a popup window.
+Instead, you can click the song edit button in the top toolbar to open the song edit page in a popup window.
 When you click Save in the popup window, the song will reload to show your changes.

 It's also common to want to tweak your layouts while rehearsing.
 In that case, there's no need to leave the set list view and navigate to the Repertoire > Layouts page.
 Instead, you can click the layouts button in the top toolbar to edit your layout details (including user assignments and top toolbar buttons) or the layout itself (the buttons and fields shown on the rest of your screen, and their positions).
 You can also use the layouts button to quickly switch between layouts.